 If the proposed article is written in English, it should conform to all the requirements provided in the latest edition of the Publication Manual of the American Psychological Association.
-If the proposed article is written in Lithuanian, the requirements of the above-mentioned manual apply with regard to statistical analysis, tables, pictures, quotations and reference list.
-Submitting the article in Lithuanian the present instruction and the general Lithuanian spelling rules shall be taken into consideration.
+If the proposed article is written in Lithuanian, the requirements of the above-mentioned manual apply with regard to statistical analysis, tables, pictures, quotations, and reference list.
+Submitting the article in Lithuanian, the present instruction and the general Lithuanian spelling rules shall be considered.

 References inside the text are handled according to the requirements of the latest edition of the Publication Manual of the American Psychological Association.
 The style of in-text citations is summarized in Table 2.